pkutaj/pkutaj.github.io/playlist.md

 * An attempt to bring the crisis of facts to the center of the political
 > The main binary in political virtualism is not between left and right but between fiction and reality

-####
-*
-* A cool, even if a bit click-baity, argument against untouchability of popular concepts such as devops and agile.
-Watch Kent Back talking about the need for an authentic process in https://www.youtube.com/watch?v=fH4gqsIYzyE&t=1823s&ab_channel=BeingHumanPodcast
-> To me, the most egregious example of this is when a company simply changes the job titles of all its ops people.
-John use to be an “IT Operations” guy, but now he’s a “DevOps Engineer”.

 #### Devops: An Idea so Good, No One Admits They Don’t Do It
 * <https://wagslane.dev/posts/no-one-does-devops/>
 * A cool, even if a bit click-baity, argument against untouchability of popular concepts such as devops and agile.
 Watch Kent Back talking about the need for an authentic process in https://www.youtube.com/watch?v=fH4gqsIYzyE&t=1823s&ab_channel=BeingHumanPodcast